• Skip to primary navigation

 Notes

-To make rosemary simple syrup:
+How to make homemade rosemary simple syrup:

-• ½ cup granulated sugar
+• 1 cup granulated sugar

-• 3 sprigs rosemary
+• 6 sprigs fresh rosemary

 CLICK TO DISPLAY NUTRITION INFO